What is Action in QTP?

 - Reusable Actions: can be used in other Tests.
 They can be used in the same Test Script multiple times.

-At times, if an action becomes big, its a nice practise to split it.
+At times, if an action becomes big, it's a nice practice to split it.
 You can split an existing action in two ways

 - Independent of each other which splits the selected action into two sibling actions